 Austria's Music History

 When nearly 150,000 people gather each year to hear the Vienna Philharmonic’s open-air Concert for Europe, the audience is as diverse as Europe itself.
-The grounds of Schönbrunn Palace become a meeting place where visitors to Vienna, locals and music lovers alike are drawn together to enjoy the tunes of world-famous composers.
-These luminaries also include Austrians such as Mozart, Haydn, Liszt and Mahler, who undoubtedly would have felt right at home in this ethnic mix.
+The grounds of Schönbrunn Palace become a meeting place where visitors to Vienna, locals, and music lovers alike are drawn together to enjoy the tunes of world-famous composers.
+These luminaries also include Austrians such as Mozart, Haydn, Liszt, and Mahler, who undoubtedly would have felt right at home in this ethnic mix.
 After all, it was through their travels and contact with other cultures that they developed their distinctive musical style.

 Wolfgang Amadeus Mozart was only six years old when he and his family embarked on what at the time was truly a “grand tour”.
-The Mozarts travelled through countless cities in Germany and Belgium on their way to Paris and London, where the child genius delighted listeners with his virtuosity as a pianist.
-Even if today Mozart’s works give the impression of being completely homogeneous, they in fact represent a conglomerate of influences and ideas from a wide variety of cultural regions.
+The Mozarts traveled through countless cities in Germany and Belgium on their way to Paris and London, where the child genius delighted listeners with his virtuosity as a pianist.
+Even if today Mozart’s works give the impression of being completely homogeneous, they in fact represent a collection of influences and ideas from a wide variety of cultural regions.
 The great influence that Italy, for example, had on Mozart’s work is evident in his adoption of formal elements of Italian opera, as well as in his collaboration with the Venetian librettist Lorenzo da Ponte.

-Even for a composer so tied to his roots as Joseph Haydn was, travel and European cultural exchange were vital to the continued development of his style.
-When Haydn, who spent nearly his entire adult life in the service of the Princes Esterházy, received an offer in 1791 to visit England and conduct his new symphonies there, he accepted immediately.
+Even for a composer as tied to his roots as Joseph Haydn was, travel and European cultural exchange were vital to the continued development of his style.
+When Haydn, who spent nearly his entire adult life in the service of the Princes Esterházy, received an offer in 1791 to visit England to conduct his new symphonies there, he accepted immediately.
 His friend Mozart expressed concern that Haydn didn’t even speak English, but the latter replied, “My language is understood all over the world!”